Digital-Preservation-Finland/upload-rest-api/docs/endusers/endusers.rst

     curl https://passipservice.csc.fi/filestorage/api/files/v1 -u username:password | jq

-Notice that now the project is prepended to the path.
+The project is prepended to the path.
 To get more info request an individual file with e.g.

 ::